apollo22/computer_config/desktop_configuration/power_managment.md

 - lock then turn screen off then suspend to RAM then suspend to DISK
 - lock then suspend to RAM then suspend to DISK

+## Inactivity
+I want my computer to lock my session and go to sleep mode after X minute of inactivity.
+I currently do it through xautolock as I use Xorg.

 ## Monitors power managment

 Use DPMS